alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At this point modern hominins were evolving fast, with large brains and impressive
 [advances in technology](https://en.wikipedia.org/wiki/Middle_Paleolithic#Technology).
+An exponential increase in the complexity of their communications would have suited perfectly their new activities, and would be a great help for the the new challenges they were facing.

+A note on the European branch of the family is in order.
 Neanderthals are usually classified as a distinct species from _Homo Sapiens_.
 Given the now ample evidence that both groups could and did interbred, as reviewed in [Groucutt _et al_ (2015)](#ref23),